Harsh-Sinha/n-body-simulation/README.md

 # Getting Started

 Make use of the `setup_env.sh` script.
-This will init and update all the git submodules for this repo, build and install the solution, and create a sample particle file with 50k particles.
+This will init and update all the git submodules for this repo, build and install the solution, and create a sample `particle.txt` file with 50k particles.
 ```
 ./setup_env.sh
 ```